SenseNet/sncom-resources/_guides/what-is-sensenet.md

 ### Public website

-sensenet is also able to build public websites with it easily even by using JS frameworks.
+With sensenet you are able to build public websites easily even by using JS frameworks.
 You can create single-page applications with little or no back-end related development, sensenet handles all the rest for you.
 All features, including document management, permission system and custom workflow are accessible, so you have much more possibility than using a simple CMS solution.
 You can also connect any 3rd party service to the system using APIs already available in sensenet.

 ### Mobile app